 api-parameters

-The api-parameters section defines what gets sent in the POST body to the TIE API.
-Only parameters you explicitly define are sent — there are no implicit defaults except profession.
+The api-parameters section defines what gets sent in the request body.
+Only parameters you explicitly define are sent.

 api-parameters: